leonardecavele/push_swap/README.md

 The links down below helped us to get **inspiration** on algorithms design, excepted Chatgpt that helped on **debugging**, understanding **time complexity**, markdown **syntax** and to create **python scripts** for testing.
-Besides theses links, most of the inspiration on designs actually comes from discussions with other **42 students**.
+Besides theses links, most of the inspiration on algorithm designs actually comes from discussions with other **42 students**.

 [Chatgpt](https://chatgpt.com)
 [Youtube : Bitonic Sort](https://www.youtube.com/watch?v=hC00IfY5tWA)